top of page

 What Is a Business Loan and Why It Matters

-• Line of credit (access to revolving funds as needed)
+• Line of credit — flexible revolving funds

 Why Business Loans Matter for Founders